educodar/web/CONTRIBUTING.md

 ## English or Portuguese?

 Use English for code & bug issues.
-Use Portuguese (Brazil) for user stories
+Use Portuguese (Brazil) for user stories.

 ## Pull Request Process